Modularity of Relatively Rational Vertex Algebras and Fusion Rules of Principal Affine W-Algebras: Introduction

 Indeed we may speak of the subcategory of the category of positive energy $(V, \om)$-modules which retain the positive energy condition upon deformation of $\om$ to $\om(z)$ for small $z \in \R_{>0}$.
 We call such modules ``$h$-stable'', and we say that $(V, \om)$ is rational relative to $h$ if its category of $h$-stable positive energy modules is semisimple.

-In \cite{Z96} Zhu introduced the Poisson algebra $R(V) = V / V_{(-2)}V$ canonically associated with the vertex algebra $V$.
+In \cite{Z96} Zhu introduced the commutative (indeed Poisson) algebra $R(V) = V / V_{(-2)}V$ canonically associated with the vertex algebra $V$.
 He also identified the condition $\dim{R(V)} < \infty$ as crucial for establishing his modularity theorem.
-This condition came to be known as $C_2$-cofiniteness.
-To formulate the correct analogue of $C_2$-cofiniteness in our context, we make the following general definition. \begin{defn} Let $V = V^0 \oplus V^+$ be a vertex algebra, decomposed as a direct sum of its subalgebra $V^0$ and the $V^0$-module $V^+$.
+A vertex algebra satisfying this condition is said to be ``$C_2$-cofinite'' or ``lisse''.
+In the relative setting it is appropriate to replace $C_2$-cofiniteness with a weaker condition involving $V$ and its subalgebra $V^0 \subseteq V$ consisting of vectors that commute with $h$.
+Accordingly we make the following general definition. \begin{defn} Let $V$ be a vertex algebra equipped with a decomposition $V = V^0 \oplus V^+$ as the direct sum of a vertex subalgebra $V^0$ and a $V^0$-module $V^+$.
 The quotient

-is a Poisson algebra.
+is a commutative algebra.
 We say that $V$ is \emph{cofinite} relative to the decomposition $V = V^0 \oplus V^+$ if

 \end{defn} We remark that relative cofiniteness is implied by $C_2$-cofiniteness either of $V$ itself or of $V^0$, but the converse is not true.
 The applications that most interest us involve relatively cofinite but \emph{non} $C_2$-cofinite vertex algebras.